 Make the commitment to be on time and attend regularly.
-There are several sections of an online WR122 offered this term.
-If coming to class isn't a priority for you, sign up for the online class.
-If you can't make it to class, give me a call or e-mail so we can stay in contact.
-If you do miss a class, it is your responsibility to pick up any handouts or assignments you missed the day you were gone
+There are lab sections offered at the Lebanon and Sweet Home Centers this term as well as an online section of WR122.
+If attending class regularly isn't a priority for you, consider signing up for these alternatives.
+If you can't make it to class, you would be wise to send me an email so we can stay in contact.
+If you do miss a class, it is your responsibility to pick up any handouts or assignments you missed the day you were gone.

 You will be participating in many small group discussions throughout the term, and you will be working with other students on a group project.
-We may be discussing controversial issues at times-issues we won't all necessarily agree on.
+We may be discussing controversial issues at times-issues on which we won't all necessarily agree.
 As a member of our WR122 community this term, you have a responsibility to your fellow students and to me to be civil and respectful-even if you don't agree with other students' viewpoints.
-I'll do my part to make the learning atmosphere as comfortable, interesting, and supportive as I can, and you do your part to support a good learning environment for the rest of us.
+I'll do my part to make the learning environment as comfortable, interesting, and supportive as I can, and you do your part to support a good learning environment for the rest of us.
 If you experience an uncomfortable situation with any other student (in which you feel threatened or harassed, for example), please come see me as soon as possible.

-SPECIAL NOTE ABOUT CELL PHONES: Please turn off or silence your phone during class.
-Using a cell phone during class is disrespectful to all of us.
+Special note about cell phones: Please turn off or silence your phone during class and put it out of sight.
+Using a cell phone during class is unprofessional and disrespectful to all of us.
 Don't do it.